-1. Wash and slice the Green Garlic.
-In a saucepan, add the sliced Green Garlic and olive oil.
-Saute over medium heat for 2 minutes.
+1. In a saucepan, add garlic, scallions and olive oil.
+Sauté over medium heat for 2 minutes.

-2. Add the chicken broth and 2 cups of water and cook until simmering, about 3 minutes.
-Whisk in the grits and turn the heat to medium low.
-Continue whisking occasionally, to make sure the grits do not stick to the bottom of the pan.
-Cook the grits about 15-20 minutes, until tender.
+2. Add chicken broth and 2 cups of water and cook until simmering, about 3 minutes.
+Whisk in grits and turn heat to medium-low.
+Continue whisking occasionally, to make sure grits do not stick to bottom of pan.
+Cook grits about 20-25 minutes, until creamy.

-3. Add the grated cheese (grate your own please), and whisk until creamy smooth.
+3. Add grated cheese, and whisk until creamy smooth.
 Season with salt and pepper to taste and place on simmer to keep warm.

-4. Remove any shells or veins from the shrimp, leaving the tails attached.
-In a small bowl, combine the onion powder, paprika, salt, cumin and cayenne, stir.
-Sprinkle the shrimp with dry spices on both sides.
-In a large saute pan, add the butter and hot sauce, place over medium heat.
+4. Remove any shells or veins from shrimp, leaving tails attached.
+In a small bowl, combine onion powder, paprika, salt, cumin and cayenne, stir.
+Sprinkle shrimp with dry spices on both sides.
+In a large sauté pan, add butter and hot sauce, place over medium heat.

-6. Spoon the grits into a large serving bowl, or individual plates if serving for a dinner party.
-Spoon shrimp over the top and sprinkle with sliced scallion.
+5. When butter is melted, add shrimp.
+Cook for 3 minutes and flip over.
+Cook 3 minutes more and turn off heat.
+Spoon grits into a large serving bowl, or individual plates if serving for a dinner party.
+Place shrimp over top and sprinkle with sliced scallion.
 Enjoy!